 Below are (in no particular order) fragments of, and links to writings that have helped to shape and inspire Critical Hedonism(s) as a project.
 Please note that none of these authors have endorsed Critical Hedonism(s) as a project, or necessarily even endorsed anything like what Critical Hedonism(s) seeks to create.
-We cite them as inspiration and further reading, in order to render the problem and politics of desire in the 21st century as a complex issue.
+We cite them as inspiration and further reading.

 Pleasure and Pain In the Post-American Century